Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	_MvcMusicStore database in Solution Explorer_

 1. Verify the connection to the database.
-To do this, open the **Database Explorer** (CTRL+ALT+S), and then double-click the **MvcMusicStore.mdf**.
-The connection is established.
+To do this, open the **Database Explorer** (CTRL+ALT+S), double-click **MvcMusicStore.mdf** and make sure the connection is established.

  	![Connecting to MvcMusicStore.mdf](./images/Connecting-to-MvcMusicStore.mdf.png?raw=true "Connecting to MvcMusicStore.mdf")

 	_Connecting to MvcMusicStore.mdf_

 1. Close the connection now.
-To do that, in Database Explorer right-click on the MvcMusicStore database and select **Close Connection**.
+To do that, in Database Explorer right-click the MvcMusicStore database and select **Close Connection**.

  	![Closing the connection](./images/Closing-the-connection.png?raw=true "Closing the connection")